pablodezutter/becode-quotes-api/node_first_app/README.md

 3. Create new, correct files

 #Wednesday 12th of June

-4. Probleem met folders oplossen learning to use .gitignore correctly, adapting folders, commit went wrong (rootfolder - sudo nautilus to delete)
+4. Probleem met folders oplossen

+learning to use .gitignore correctly, adapting folders, commit went wrong (rootfolder - sudo nautilus to delete)

 5. putting  const in file index.js

+6. creating server

+Foutmelding typeError: require(...)is not a function